gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Who does the Gatsby team consider its users?
 Content creators?
 Engineers?
 Other?
 **Answer:** All of the above!

-**Question:** What is the main difference between Gatsby and react-static?
-**Answer:** React-static is a subset of Gatsby — it lets you programmatically create pages like Gatsby and has a limited plugin system but doesn't have a data layer for connecting to 3rd party APIs or transforming markdown and images.

 **Question:** How does Gatsby handle builds of a thousand pages?
 Let's say I've already run Gatsby build before to build it and then only one page has been changed, does Gatsby knows how to build only the pages that were changed?
 **Answer:** We don't yet have incremental builds, but 1000 page sites should build relatively quickly (a couple of minutes).
 Stay tuned on incremental builds!